swiftaccelerator2020/CATmistry/README.md

 1. Rochelle Teh Xinyue
 2. Shu Yinjia
 3. Wang Yunze
-4. Vincent
+4. Vincent Kwok
-5. Chenghao
+5. Ding Chenghao

 who aided us greatly in the content.

-Also, a big shoutout to Vincent for working on CATmistry for Android.
+Also, a big shoutout again to Vincent Kwok for working tirelessly on CATmistry for Android, as well as to Vincent Kwok and Ding Chenghao for helping out in the CATmistry Web Team.

 ## About the Swift Accelerator Programme